Lee McChesney: MSA Safety – Pioneering Protective Solutions

 Discussion Points

-Ayna Insights is brought to you by Ayna.AI, a managed service provider that combines domain expertise and transformation capabilities to create alpha-performance superior to market indices, in the industrial and industrial technology sector.
-The host of this episode, Gaurav Batra, is the President & CEO of Ayna.AI.
+Ayna Insights is brought to you by Ayna, the premiere advisory firm in the industrial technology space that provides transformation and consulting services to its clients.
+The host of this episode, Gaurav Batra, is the President & CEO of Ayna

 For More Information